MileHacker Logo

 • Visitor Center Hours vary seasonally (typically 9:00 AM to 5:00 PM).
 Check NPS website for current hours.

-• Fees apply per vehicle or person.
+• Fees apply per mode of transportation or person.

 • Ranger-led programs are offered mainly during the dry season (November-April).